Do You Get Pain On The Outside Of The Hip Standing Or Walking?

 "What caused that structure to hurt in the first place?"

-You can do all different kinds of exercises to help strengthen these muscles, but as with most things, often the simplest solution to the problem is the best solution to the problem.
+You can do all different kinds of exercises to help strengthen these muscles, but as with most things, often the simplest solution to the problem is the best solution.

 Use This Simple Exercise To Relieve Pain On The Outside Of The Hip When Standing Or Walking